Aljafería: Troubadour Tower

 The oldest component of the Aljafería is today known as the Troubadour Tower.
 The tower received this name from Antonio Garcia Gutierrez’s 1836 romantic drama The Troubadour, based largely at the palace.
 This drama became the libretto for Giuseppe Verdi’s opera Il trovatore.

-The tower is a defensive structure, with a quadrangular base and five levels which date back to the end of the 9th century, in the reign of the first Banu Tujib, Muhammad Alanqur, who was appointed by Muhammad I of Córdoba, independent Emir of Córdoba.
+The tower is a defensive structure, with a quadrangular base and five levels which date back to the end of the 9th century, in the reign of the first Banu Tujib, Muhammad Alanqur, who was appointed by Muhammad I of Córdoba, Emir of Córdoba.
 According to Cabañero Subiza, the tower was built in the second half of the 10th century.
 Its lower part has vestiges of the beginning of the heavy walls of alabaster ashlar bond masonry, and continues upwards with a plank lining of simple plaster and lime concrete, a lighter substance for reaching greater heights.
 The exterior does not reflect the division of the five internal floors and appears as an enormous prism, broken by narrow embrasures.
 Access to the interior was through a small, elevated door that was only reachable with a portable ladder.
 Its initial function was military.

-The first level conserves the 9th century building structure with two separate naves and six sections separated by two cruciform pillars and divided by lowered horseshoe arcs.
+The first level conserves the 9th-century building structure with two separate naves and six sections separated by two cruciform pillars and divided by lowered horseshoe arcs.
 In spite of their simplicity, they form a balanced space and could be used as baths.

 The second floor repeats the same spatial scheme as the first and contains the remains of 11th century Muslim masonry.
 There is evidence that in the 14th century something similar happened to the appearance of the last two floors, of Mudéjar style, whose construction was due to the construction of the palace of Peter IV of Aragon, which is connected with the Tower of the Troubadour by a corridor, and would have been used as a keep.
 The arches of these structures already reflect its Christian structure, because they are slightly pointed and support flat wooden roofs.

 Its function in the 9th and 10th centuries was as a watchtower and defensive bastion.
 It was surrounded by a moat.
 It was later integrated by the Banu Hud family in the construction of the castle-palace of the Aljafería, constituting one of the towers of the defensive framework of the outside north wall.
 During the Spanish Reconquista, it continued being used as a keep and in 1486 became a dungeon of the Inquisition.
 As a tower-prison it was also used in the 18th and 19th centuries, as demonstrated by the numerous graffiti inscribed there by the inmates.